-But there may be a way to recycle the non-deductible or ‘inefficient’ debt from your family home loan into more efficient tax-deductible debt.
-You can even use any earnings from this ‘debt recycling’ strategy to pay off the inefficient debt on your family home loan.
+Debt recycling is a way to recycle the non-deductible debt from your family home into tax-deductible debt.
+You may even use any earnings from this ‘debt recycling’ strategy to pay off the debt on your family home loan.

-Debt recycling can potentially help you build your long-term wealth.
-But it’s a high-risk strategy because you’re using your home to invest.
-And if your investment performs poorly or interest rates increase, you could face significant financial stress or even put your family home at risk.
+Debt recycling can potentially help you build your long-term wealth, but it’s a high-risk strategy because you’re using your home to invest.
+If your investment performs poorly or interest rates increase, you could face significant financial stress or even put your family home at risk.

 - Use equity in your property as security for an investment-purpose loan – this means your home will be used as security and may be put at risk.